-Safeguarding the genetic information is essential to all forms of life.
+Safeguarding genetic information is essential to all forms of life.
 Two key cellular processes keep it free from errors: DNA replication and repair.
-Importantly, when either of these processes don’t work properly genetic information may be damaged or lost.
-This has deleterious effects, ultimately leading to disease.
-Deregulation and malfunction of the protein machinery that safeguards our genome are a hallmark of cancer, but it still remains unclear how this happens at the molecular level.
-“The devil is in the detail”, and our aim is to understand to the highest level of detail exactly what goes wrong with these molecular machines, and when, so that we can act on it to correct it as well as to prevent it from happening.
+Importantly, when these do not work correctly, genetic information may be damaged or lost, ultimately leading to disease.
+Deregulation and malfunction of the protein machinery that safeguards our genome are a hallmark of cancer, but it remains unclear how this happens at the molecular level.
+The devil is in the detail, and we aim to understand what and when something goes wrong with these molecular machines, so that we can act to correct it and prevent it from happening.

 These macromolecules are like real-life machines, with intricate mechanisms that allow them to perform their activities.
 To understand how they work, we use cryo-electron microscopy (cryo-EM) and biochemistry in an integrative approach.
 Beyond fundamental research, this structural information provides the necessary detail for drug development.